OneIdentity/IdentityManager.Dockerfiles/jobservice/windows/o365/README.md

-# Jobservice for Exchange Online services
+# Jobservice for Exchange Online sync services

 Build the container image: